TurboGears/tg2docs/docs/main/Extensions/Geo/FeatureServerTutorial.rst

 GeometryColumn, LineString and GeometryDDL must be imported from the geoalchemy package.

-.. todo:: define SRID.
+.. todo:: Difficulty: Easy. define SRID.
 What is this?
 What does the default value of
           4326 mean?
 Why was it chosen?
 Links to this information would be fine.

-.. todo:: modify the above code block to have the imports mentioned in the
+.. todo:: Difficulty: Easy. modify the above code block to have the imports mentioned in the
           paragraph above.

 Creating Tables In The Database